broadinstitute/checklists.github.io/incident_response_checklist.md

         - Link to pager duty alert if it was an automated alert.
 Or link to slack message that first indicated the issue.
 This is to get as close to time of incident for engineers that will follow up the investigation and dig into the logs.
         - Gather logs
     - Error Failure Time: Time of error failure as that can
-    - Origin: Automated alerting systems such as New Relic or human (Support team, CS)
+    - Origin: Automated alerting systems such as New Relic or human (Support team, CS)</details>
 * <input type='checkbox'> Mark the ticket Remediated
 * <input type='checkbox'> If a banner has been put up, confirm that a support specialist can take down the banners and update the Service Incident.